JModi16/Pilates/README.md

 Canons Pilates is a fictional Pilates Centre located in Edgware, North West London, UK.
 The current process in the way they are looking to place bookings for classes needs to be completely changed and adjusted with the use of a functional and user-friendly website.

 The website created for them is a four-page website enabling students and potential students with the passsinate interest of taking up Pilates.
 Benefits Pilates will bring to their physical and mental health, well being and day to lives.
-Easily navigate to the type of classes available, when the classes are available and the cost of each class.
+The site enables you to easily navigate to the type of classes available and with the class information, with particular focus to group and chair classes due to thericurrent demand.
 The site provides its main objective with the ability to book a class online and receive a confirmation message.

 ![mockup device generator](documentation/device-mockup-generator.png)